NiekD/pilight-addons/functions/LOOKUP.md

 ```
  IF ...
 LOOKUP(mydevice.option, c, 0) != 0 THEN ...
 ```
-In genaral you should choose a default value that normally will not be returned.
+In general you should choose a default value that normally will not be returned.